sando168/CSCI4211-PA2-rdt3.0-Stop-and-wait-Protocol/README.md

 ### Evaluation
 #### Test Cases:
 ##### No lost packets, no corrupted packets
-Edit simulator.java variables lossprob = (float) 0.0 and corruptprob = (float) 0.0
+Edit simulator.java variables lossprob = (float) 0.0 and corruptprob = (float) 0.0.

-No lost or corrupted packets, so all messages should be received correctly Console Output:
+No lost or corrupted packets, so all messages should be received correctly.
+Console Output:

     recieving aaaaaaaaaaaaaaaaaaaa